top of page

 Tap on Continue on the first page, If the user selects the first option "Secure entire device" the entire device will be protected, and the admin can manage the remote actions on the device level, tap on Continue, and install the management profile by following the prompts.

-Administrators can manage the device remotely, giving them the ability to wipe, retire, and so on.
-These types of enrollment register the device as Corporate under ownership, but it won't enable additional remote management and restrictions under supervised device enrollment, despite the fact that it is registered as Corporate.
+Administrators have the capability to manage the device remotely, allowing them to perform actions such as wiping and retiring the device.
+These enrollment types categorize the device as Corporate under ownership, but they do not activate extra remote management and restrictions associated with supervised device enrollment, even though it is registered as Corporate.

 Let's see the enrollment experiance if the user selects I own this device and Secure entire device

-Please tap on "Continue" on the first page.
-If you choose the "Secure entire device" option, the entire device will be protected and the admin will be able to manage remote actions at the device level.
-After selecting this option, tap on "Continue" and follow the prompts to install the management profile.
+Kindly press "Continue" on the initial page.
+Opting for the "Secure entire device" selection will ensure the whole device is secured, allowing the admin to oversee remote actions at the device level.
+Once you've made this choice, click on "Continue" and adhere to the instructions to install the management profile.

 Let's see the enrollment experiance if the user selects I own this device and Secure work-related apps and data only

-This process of enrollment typically involves creating separate partitions or containers for Work and Personal data, which helps administrators secure work-related information.
-Work-related data can only be managed within the work container or partition, while personal profiles are restricted to their respective partition.
-Only Organization accounts, settings, and information provisioned with Intune can be managed by the administrators.
-The information and settings related to a person's account cannot be managed.
+This enrollment process generally includes setting up distinct partitions or containers for Work and Personal data, aiding administrators in safeguarding work-related information.
+Work data is confined to the work container or partition, while personal profiles remain within their designated partition.
+Administrators can only manage Organization accounts, settings, and information provisioned with Intune.
+Personal account information and settings cannot be managed.

 This enrollment is similar to User-Enrollment with the Company portal to understand more about this enrollment please go through my post Configuring User Enrollment with Company Portal in Intune